They say that you can’t step in the same river twice.

 And yet I stood steadfast, battered by the quake and yet not destroyed.

 The time for grief never completely ends.
-But the time for acceptance was just beginning.
+But the time for acceptance is just beginning.

 I gingerly pried open the gate to the attic to view what remained of his bedroom.
 It was stripped bare, as if no trace of him was left behind.
 It felt hollow and incomplete.
 Even emptier than if there had been no one there in the first place.
 Until I ventured a brave peek around the shelter of wood and saw that the walls were now the purest white.